 We thought this would be an ode to body horror, or even a throwback to simple days of half-man half-somethings like The Mole People (1956) or The Alligator People (1959).
 Instead Richard Burgin delivers a descent into madness and psychological horror.
 While painstakingly detailing the downward spiral of his lead character, Billy Cochran (Dylan LaRay), Burgin manages a parallel narrative on the struggles dementia and declining metal health.
 More importantly, he unveils a society that lacks empathy for those suffering from catastrophic mental health ailments.

 The films begins with Billy.
 Something is not right about Billy.
 He is emotionally distant and has difficulty navigating the world.
-His hobby is an obsessive compulsion to document a fantasy world of his own creation through art and illustration.
+His hobby is an obsessive compulsion to document a fantasy world of his own creation through his artwork.
 Eventually, Burgin reveals that Billy is autistic.
 That’s not a spoiler.
 In fact, its not even extremely relevant to the plot of the movie.
-Billy’s condition is really just a thread in a much larger tapestry that describes a larger struggle with mental health.
+Billy’s condition is really just a thread in a much larger tapestry that describes a societies very real struggle with mental health.